TOD-theses/paper-T-RACE/main.typ

 == Experiment

-We go through all 2,320 TOD candidates we found previously and check them for TOD and approximately TOD.
+We checked all 2,320 TOD candidates we found previously for TOD and approximately TOD.
 We then compare the results of these, to evaluate how well the approximation performs in practice.

 === Results

-In @tab:experiment_check_definition we see the results for both definitions.
+In @tab:experiment_check_definition, we see the results for both definitions.
 From the 2,320 TOD candidates we analyzed, slightly more than one third are TOD according to both definitions.
-For the approximation, 19 TOD candidates could not be analyzed because of execution inaccuracies.
+For the approximation, 19 TOD candidates cannot be analyzed because of execution inaccuracies.
 For the exact definition, this number is higher, as we need to execute double the amount of transactions.

 With both definitions, for 29% of the TOD candidates, $T_B$ fails because of insufficient funds to cover the transaction fee when it is executed without the state changes by $T_A$.
 This can happen when $T_A$ transfers Ether to the sender of $T_B$, and $T_B$ has less balance than the transaction fee without this transfer.
 Furthermore, if the execution of $T_B$ consumes more gas without the changes of $T_A$, it needs to pay a higher transaction fee which can also lead to insufficient funds.
 In both cases, the existence of $T_A$ enables the execution of $T_B$, therefore we do not consider these to be TOD attacks and ignore them from further analysis.